TsegayWelu/registration/README.md

-this is rgistration  page that is developed for my class project in 2024 mekelle
+this is rgistration  page that is developed for my class project in 2024 mekelle university